Edit

 Navigate to your items from Microsoft Fabric Home

 This article gives a high level view of navigating to your items and actions from Microsoft Fabric Home.
-Each product experience has its own Home, and there are similarities that they all share.
+Each product workload has its own Home, and there are similarities that they all share.
 Those similarities are described in this article.
-For detailed information about Home for a particular product experience, such as Data Factory Home, visit the relevant page for that product experience.
+For detailed information about Home for a particular product workload, such as Real-Time Intelligence Home, visit the relevant page for that product workload.

 Overview of Home